sbme-tutorials/sbme-tutorials.github.io/2018/data-structures/notes/1_week1a.md

 #### Example of a local scope and a block scope

 {% highlight c++ %}
-double squareArea( double width , double height )
+double rectangleArea( double width , double height )
 {
   // The arguments width and height are local variables to this function.
   // width, height, area are not accessible outside.